ServBay Web Server Troubleshooting Guide

 or WARN

-messages; these are typically from Caddy’s internal load process and are not necessarily errors.
-As long as you get Valid configuration
+messages—these are usually informational and not actual config errors.
+As long as you see Valid configuration

 Common Caddyfile Error Examples